libvips/ruby-vips/README.md

 $ apt-get install libvips-dev
 ```

-The above installs libvips 7.20.x in Ubuntu 10.04 and 7.12.x in Ubuntu 8.04.
-Though ruby-vips will work with libvips 7.12.x, many features are disabled, and
-there are a few caveats.

 ### OS X Prerequisites.

     $ brew install vips -HEAD

-The above installs libvips 7.22.x

 TODO: Describe & test with macports.